Nikos Karelis: Mumbai City

 On 11 July 2024, Karelis joined Indian Super League club Mumbai City on a one-year contract until the end of the 2024–25 season.

-Karelis made his debut for the in the first match of the season, starting against Mohun Bagan SG.
+Karelis made his debut for the club in the first match of the season, starting against Mohun Bagan SG.
 In the match, he got an assist, with the ball hitting him before Tiri scored Mumbai's first goal of the match.
 The match eventually ended 2-2 following a late goal from defender Thaer Krouma.

 Karelis scored his first goal in his second league appearance against Jamshedpur FC with a long-range shot into the top corner.
 However, it was in a losing cause, as Mumbai went on to lose the match 3-2.

 Following a goalless game against Bengaluru FC, Karelis got his second goal of the season away against FC Goa, scoring a diving header from a Yoell van Nieff free kick.
 This was the first goal of the game, which eventually ended 2-1 in favour of Mumbai.
 Karelis scored again in the next match, scoring the equalizer at home against Odisha FC with a close range finish, in an eventual 1-1 draw.
 Karelis scored again in the next match, getting a brace in a 4-2 win at home against Kerala Blasters FC.
 His first goal was, once again, a close-range finish following a Lallianzuala Chhangte cross, and his second goal was a penalty after a handball by Blasters striker Kwame Peprah in the penalty area.

 Following a 5-match goalless streak, Karelis broke his duck at home against Chennaiyin FC on 21 December 2024, scoring a composed one-on-one finish into the bottom corner in the eighth minute of the match.
 This goal ended up being the match-winner, with the match ending 1-0 to The Islanders.
 Karelis got his second brace on 6 January 2025, this time away against East Bengal FC.
 His first goal of the match came from a rebound, after his initial shot was saved by goalkeeper Prabhsukhan Gill in the 44th minute.
 His second goal came in the 87th minute following a long pass from Nathan Rodrigues, which East Bengal defender Hijazi Maher was unable to intercept.
 This second goal was Mumbai's third goal of the match, which also ended up being the winning goal in a 3-2 victory for Mumbai.